Alfred Abel

 Alfred Peter Abel (12 March 1879 – 12 December 1937) was a German film actor, director, and producer.
 He appeared in more than 140 silent and sound films between 1913 and 1938.
-His best-known performance was as Joh Fredersen in Fritz Lang's 1927 film Metropolis.
+His best-known performance was as Joh Fredersen in Fritz Lang's 1927 film, Metropolis.

 Early life

 Born in Leipzig on 12 March 1879, Alfred Peter Abel was the son of Louis Abel, a peddler, and Anna Maria Selma.
-Abel had several careers before becoming an actor.
-In his early adulthood, Abel first studied to be a forester and later studied gardening in Saxon Mittweida.
-He changed his area of study to business in hopes of becoming a businessman.
+Abel attempted to embark on a number of different careers before becoming an actor.
+In his early adulthood, he apprenticed with a forester and later abandoned a gardening apprenticeship in Saxon Mittweida.
+He subsequently underwent commercial training in hopes of having a career in business.
 A short study of art drafting then followed at the Leipzig Academy.
 During this time, Abel attended private acting classes.